Reps summon IGP, NSCDC boss over extra-judicial killings – The Sun Nigeria

 Ndubuisi Orji, Abuja

-The Green chamber equally mandated the police,the armed forces and other security agencies authorised to bear arms to prohibit their personnels from during celebrations or amusement, except for the protection of lives and property.
+The Green chamber equally mandated the police,the Armed Forces and other security agencies authorised to bear arms to prohibit their personnel from carrying arms during celebrations or amusement, except for the protection of lives and property.

-This followed the adoption of a motion by the deputy chief whip, Nkeiruka Onyejeocha,and two others on the rising cases of extra-juducial killings by security agencies, through “accidental discharge” .
+This followed the adoption of a motion by the deputy chief whip, Nkeiruka Onyejeocha,and two others on the rising cases of extra judicial killings by security agencies, through “accidental discharge.”

 Onyejeocha, in her lead debate, said there was urgent need to check the killing of defenceless Nigerians by security agents through “accidental discharge.”

-In his contribution, the chief whip, Tahir Monguno, said it is imperative for the country to take necessary steps to stop extra-juducial killings.
-According to him, apart from needless waste of human lives, extra-juducial killings has caused the country so much trouble.
+The chief whip, Tahir Monguno, also said it was imperative for the country to take necessary steps to stop extra judicial killings.
+According to him, apart from needless waste of human lives, extra judicial killings have caused the country so much trouble.

 Leave a Reply